gustavlj/Hufftest/README.md

-A simple program which performs Huffman encoding and decoding to get the original string.
+A program which performs Huffman encoding of a String, and then decodes it to get the original String.

 Main file reads a String from a text file.
 Main creates a frequency table from file.